 - Internet Explorer cookies and Outlook cookies are likely to be accessed, and event logs could be wiped completely.

 This section addresses the best practices to be followed diligently to thwart such an exploitation.

 - Scrutinize firewall logs for any untoward inbound or outbound communications through unknown or unexpected IP addresses.

 - Monitor antivirus software - check if the software has flagged any file in the past 3 - 5 days.

 - Change the user names and passwords of the user/system accounts, and any web accounts accessed from the server-installed machine.

-- Change the Active Directory credentials if the server-installed machine is a part of your AD, or if the Desktop Central server is integrated with AD.
+- Change the Active Directory credentials if the server-installed machine is a part of your AD, or if the Endpoint Central server is integrated with AD.

 - If you have a network audit tool, kindly use the tool to check if the malware has moved laterally to other server machines and detect anomalies.

 - If the compromised machine connects to other systems via SSH keys, ensure that the keys are revoked and the access is disabled.

 Should you have any further questions, please email firstname.lastname@example.org or reach out to us using our toll-free number, +1-888-720-9500.